Patrick William Riordan: APA and Father Yorke

-While Yorke proved popular among local Catholics, Riordan soon lost patience with the priest's increasing political involvement and attacks on elected officials like James D. Phelan and James G. Maguire.
-Riordan eventually removed Yorke from The Monitor in October 1898.
-Riordan initially made a very brief statement on the situation, saying only that "Father Yorke is alone responsible for his utterances," but later elaborated: "[T]he right must be accorded to [Yorke] as to every other citizen to make public his views on the rostrum or in the newspapers of the country...The Catholic Church does not dictate to its priests or its people the policy which they should adopt in political matters."
+While Yorke proved popular among local Catholics, Riordan soon lost patience with him.
+A labor activist and a supporter of Irish republicanism, Yorke was a strident critic of local elected officials, including San Francisco Mayor James D. Phelan and U.S. Representative James G. Maguire.
+Riordan removed Yorke from The Monitor in October 1898.
+Riordan initially said that "Father Yorke is alone responsible for his utterances."
+Riordan later elaborated: "[T]he right must be accorded to [Yorke] as to every other citizen to make public his views on the rostrum or in the newspapers of the country...The Catholic Church does not dictate to its priests or its people the policy which they should adopt in political matters."

 Pious Fund

 Riordan played a significant role in the first case that came before the Permanent Court of Arbitration at The Hague, which centered on the Pious Fund of the Californias.
-Established in 1697, the Fund was an endowment paid annually by the Mexican government to sponsor missions in California.
-Mexico stopped payments in 1848 following its war with the United States, but the American-Mexican Claims Commission later ruled in favor of the bishops of California in 1875, requiring Mexico to pay $904,000.
-The decision, however, only covered the Fund's interest from 1848 to 1869 (when the Commission was created), and Mexico disputed its obligation to pay any interest accruing since 1869.
+Established in 1697, the fund was an endowment paid annually by the Mexican government to sponsor missions in California.
+Mexico had stopped making payments to the fund in 1848 after it ceded California to the United States in the Treaty of Guadalupe Hidalgo.

+Riordan and the other bishops in California contested Mexico's action with American-Mexican Claims Commission.
+In 1875, the commission ruled in favor of the bishops of California, requiring Mexico to pay them $904,000.
+However, this decision only the accrued interest on the missed payments from 1848 to 1869.
+Mexico paid the $904,000 in 1890.